Notice of Nondiscrimination and Section 504/ADA Coordinator

 Note: If students submit a transcript for basis for admission and the transcript has pending coursework or grades not posted to courses, those courses will not be evaluated for transfer credit until a transcript is submitted with final grades for those courses.
 NCU is not responsible for duplication of transferable courses that the student may have taken and received credit from a prior institution.

-If the student later applies for admission to a degree program, they will be required to complete the admissions application for the degree program of interest and submit all required documentation for admissions.
-The student will be evaluated as a new applicant and must meet tuition requirements, graduation requirements, and policies in effect at the time of application to the degree program.
-In addition, non-degree coursework completed at NCU will be evaluated during the admissions process.
+If the student later applies for admission to a degree program, he or she will have to formally apply to the degree program and submit all required documentation.
+Any non-degree study will be evaluated as to whether the course work will be applied to the degree requirements.
+The student will be evaluated as a new applicant, and must meet tuition requirements, graduation requirements, and policies in effect at the time of making application to the degree program.

 Students admitted to a degree program at NCU are considered matriculated into their degree program upon successful completion of their third degree course and participation in one day past the drop period of their fourth degree course (not including leveling coursework).
 Any student who does not successfully complete the first three degree courses and participate in one day past the drop period of their fourth degree course are considered non-matriculated and will not be used in calculating completion rates.
 See the Refund Policy and Procedure for detailed information regarding the University’s drop period.

 All students seeking to resume attendance at NCU are subject to readmission criteria.
 All students seeking to re-enroll at NCU must meet the basis for admission criteria in effect at the time of their readmission.
 This includes voluntary withdrawals in addition to dismissals for reasons such as non-attendance, non-payment, or violation of Satisfactory Academic Progress (SAP).

 Students dismissed due to a violation of the Student Code of Conduct, the University’s Academic Integrity policy, or due to any other legal or ethical matters, do not qualify for readmission to NCU.